Special Needs Shelter Information

 - Create your own personalized Family Disaster Plan

-- Osceola County Special Needs Shelter Application Packet (PDF 561KB)
+- Osceola County Special Needs Application Instructions and Checklist

 Attention: Special Needs Registration